Move over, Bored Apes: This $7 billion art platform is going all in on NFTs

 Now, four years after launching Lobus, which allows artists to self-manage their assets and essentially be their own bank—the platform manages $7 billion in assets for clients such as the Rothko family, Louis Vuitton Foundation, and Gagosian—Sherrill and cofounder Lori Hotz (also a Christie’s alum, along with investment banking firms) are doing their part to change this and, in effect, help artists connect even more directly to consumers.

 How?
 Through nonfungible tokens (NFTs), which Sherrill declares are “the greatest unlock on ownership that art has seen in its history.”
 The idea is to use NFTs, which have been wildly popularized over the past year by the artist Beeple and NFT platforms like NBA Top Shot, to certify authentication of a physical work and build an artist’s ownership into that certificate.
-This means that every time the piece resells, the artist will receive a fraction of the sale—perhaps 15%, but the number can vary.
+This means that every time the piece resells, the artist will receive a fraction of the sale—most likely from 5% to 20%.
+At any rate, it will be far larger than a fraction of 1%.

 This model already exists on the blockchain with digital artwork, but it has yet to cross over to the traditional art world in a meaningful way.